sphinxfndorg/protocol/README.md

+> # 📢 Important Notice: Repository Migration

+> We want to be transparent with our community about a change in our GitHub organization.
+>
+> * Our original repository was located at: https://github.com/sphinx-core
+> * Our new home is now at: https://github.com/sphinxorg

+> **Why the Change?**
+>
+> The original https://github.com/sphinx-core account was unfortunately lost due to Access to that account has been permanently lost and github has no solution for our case.
+To ensure continuity and maintain an active, accessible home for the Sphinx blockchain project, we've created a new organization: https://github.com/sphinxorg.

+> **What This Means for Contributors**
+>
+> * All development continues - We're actively building at the new location
+> * All contribution opportunities remain - Bug fixes, documentation, features, and proposals are still welcome
+> * SIPS (SPHINX Implementation Proposals) - Still available via our GitHub Wiki
+> * MIT License remains - The project continues as open source

 # Introduction

-Sphinx is a blockchain layer 1 technology designed to be a highly secure blockchain that incorporates post-quantum cryptographic algorithms.
-Our interemediate goals is to ensure blockchain security remains robust in the face of emerging threats posed by quantum computing.
+Sphinx is a blockchain layer 1 protocol built by community for humanity—an infrastructure for personal sovereignty that extends beyond economic participation, where privacy is mathematically enforced rather than merely promised.
+We implemented post-quantum cryptographic algorithms, we ensure blockchain security remains robust against the emerging and convergent threats posed by quantum computing and artificial intelligence.

+In an era where AI systems grow increasingly powerful and quantum computers threaten to dismantle classical cryptography, the need for blockchain infrastructure that protects human interests has never been more critical.
+Sphinx stands as a bulwark for human autonomy, founded on three core beliefs:

+- **Privacy** is a fundamental human right, not a luxury—enforced by mathematics, not trust
+- **Sovereignty** means individuals should have complete control over their digital assets, identity, and destiny
+- **Humanity** must be preserved through technology that serves people, elevating human dignity above surveillance and control

+We are building this foundation not just for economic participants, but for every human being who deserves digital self-determination.
 We encourage developers, researchers, and blockchain enthusiasts to contribute to our project and participate in discussions to enhance the protocol.

 ## What is SPHINX?